COMCIFS/cif_api/README.md

 are distributed to you under the terms of version 3 of the GNU Public License (GPL).
 A copy of of GPL version 3 is provided in file 'COPYING'.

-The International Union of Crystallography holds a patent on the STAR file format, which is parent to CIF, and it is likely that the CIF API implementation provided herein practices that patent.
-No license to do so accompanies or is associated with this package itself, but the IUCr extends broad and liberal permission, as described in its policy on its CIF and STAR intellectual property: http://www.iucr.org/iucr-top/ipr.html.
+The International Union of Crystallography held a patent on the STAR file format, which is parent to CIF, and it is likely that the CIF API implementation provided herein practices that patent.
+This is moot, however, because the patent expired in 2010.
-The CIF API author holds no other rights to practice the patent, but to the best of his knowledge, the CIF API implementation satisfies the IUCr's terms for licensure.

 **The CIF API is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published